 The formula to calculate the PERT is as follows:

 PERT Estimate = (To + 4Tm + Tp) / 6

 Standard Deviation = (Tp – To) / 6

 Benefits of PERT

-Following are the few benefits of PERT:
+The following are a few benefits of PERT:

-- It helps management to optimize the resources
+- It helps optimize resources.

 Limitations of PERT